 |My handy dandy coupon holder|

-Now you need to pull all coupons that expire within that week out first.
-If you don’t need it, throw that coupon away or even better, swap coupons with a friend.
-Better yet, when you are in the store, give any coupons that you don’t need to a fellow shopper.
+If you don’t need the soon to be expired coupon, throw that coupon away or even better, swap coupons with a friend.
+Better BETTER yet, when you are in the store, give any coupons that you don’t need to a fellow shopper.
 You wouldn’t believe the looks I get from people when I do this!

 Make sure you have coupons that can correspond with the meals you may have that week.